-- 12. On a scale of 1-10, how ready is the project for implementation?
-Please explain. - 13.
-Does the EEM project affect California Native American tribes? - 14.
-If the EEM project affects California Native American tribal communities, describe the past, present, and future meaningful outreach and collaboration efforts with local tribes. - 15.
-Describe the status of the following items for the EEM project, including anticipated timing for completion of each: - a.
-Preliminary design - b.
-Necessary permits and long-term operation and maintenance commitments/agreements - c.
-Environmental documentation - d.
-For acquisition projects, willing seller negotiation documents (e.g., purchase agreement, purchase option), valuation (e.g., appraisal and/or comparable sales data), and title due diligence review (e.g., preliminary title report, etc.) - 16.
-List the legal owners for each parcel within the project footprint and the status of notifications, negotiations, agreements, etc. to implement the project. - 17.
-List all other entities with jurisdiction over the project and the status of notifications, agreements, meetings, etc. - 18.
-Describe applicant's experience in completing similar projects. - 19.
-Describe applicant's fiscal capacity to carry out the proposed EEM project on a reimbursement-only basis.

-20. Describe applicant's experience in managing other grant-funded projects.
+- 11. On a scale of 1-10, how ready is the project for implementation?
+Please explain. - 12.
+Describe the status of the following items for the EEM project, including anticipated timing for completion of each, as applicable: - a.
+Preliminary design. - b.
+Necessary permits and long-term operation and maintenance commitments/agreements. - c.
+Willing seller negotiation documents (e.g., purchase agreement, purchase option). - d.
+Acquisition valuation documents (e.g., appraisal and/or comparable sales data). - e.
+Title due diligence review (e.g., review of preliminary title report, etc.). - 13.
+List the legal owners for each parcel within the project footprint and the status of notifications, negotiations, agreements, etc. to implement the project. - 14.
+List all other entities with jurisdiction over the project and the status of notifications, agreements, meetings, etc. - 15.
+Describe applicant's experience in completing similar projects (e.g., urban forest, restoration, conservation easement or fee-title acquisition projects). - 16.
+Describe applicant's fiscal capacity to carry out the proposed EEM project on a reimbursement-only basis. - 17.
+Describe applicant's experience in managing other grant-funded projects.